stjudecloud/university/docs/genomics-platform/managing-data/upload-local/index.md

 ---
-title: Upload Data (Local)
+title: Uploading Data from your Local Computer
 ---

-# Uploading Data from your Local Computer

 !!!warning
 Uploading to DNAnexus from your laptop should not be done over the VPN — ensure you are disconnected before continuing with this guide!